daniellimzj/cg4002_capstone/ext_comms/README.md

 ## SSH Tunneling

-There is a Python file `ssh_test.py` that automatically sets up the SSH tunnel for usage in our code.
-Alternatively, there are two options for manual setup as can be seen below:

-We use an SSH Tunnel from the laptop to Ultra96 like so:
+We use a manual setup for the SSH tunnelling like so:

-`ssh -L [laptopPort]:192.168.95.234:[ultra96Port] [user]@sunfire.comp.nus.edu.sg` \
-e.g. \
-`ssh -L 9696:192.168.95.234:9696 danielim@sunfire.comp.nus.edu.sg`

-Or we can also do the following:

 On the laptop: \
-`ssh -L 9696:localhost:9696 danielim@sunfire.comp.nus.edu.sg` \
+`ssh -L 9696:localhost:9696 danielim@stu.comp.nus.edu.sg` \
-On Sunfire: \
+On the stu.comp.nus.edu.sg server: \
 `ssh -L 9696:localhost:9696 xilinx@192.168.95.234`

 In these cases, the "destination" is "localhost" because it is the localhost of the server we are using to SSH.

+### Legacy Methods

+Before Sunfire was deprecated and replaced by stu.comp.nus.edu.sg, there were two methods that worked as well.
+For completeness sake and in case the new server ever supports these methods, we will keep them below:

+There are two Python files `ssh_test.py` and `ssh_tunnel.py` that automatically sets up the SSH tunnel for usage in our code.

+Alternatively, we can manually use an SSH Tunnel from the laptop to Ultra96 like so:

+`ssh -L [laptopPort]:192.168.95.234:[ultra96Port] [user]@stu.comp.nus.edu.sg` \
+e.g. \
+`ssh -L 9696:192.168.95.234:9696 danielim@stu.comp.nus.edu.sg`

-## Running the HiveMQ CE Broker:
+## Running the HiveMQ CE Broker Locally:
 To run a local instance of the MQTT broker, can refer to the following documentation: https://github.com/hivemq/hivemq-community-edition